OUR History

 THE 1980’s

-Early in the 1980’s audio and video equipment was evolving at a rapid rate.
-During these times EAR provided professional audio products for music recording, public address, broadcast and industrial applications.
-The well known customers included Paul McCartney, ABC, Playboy Club International, Robert Altman, Earl Scruggs, the Steve Miller Band and (with great appreciation) many others.
-And as a young developing company EAR survived the Economic Recession of the early 1980s with out any outside investment or resource.
+In the early 1980s, audio and video equipment evolved rapidly.
+During this time, EAR provided professional audio products for music recording, public address, broadcast, and industrial applications.
+Notable clients included Paul McCartney, ABC, Playboy Club International, Robert Altman, Earl Scruggs, Seal, K.D.
+Lang the Steve Miller Band and (with great appreciation) many others.
+Despite the Economic Recession of the early 1980s, EAR survived without outside investment or outside financial resources, demonstrating resilience even as a young company.

 THE 1990’s